Is Celsius Bad for You? The Truth from a Dietitian

 What is a Celsius energy drink?

-Celsius is a popular energy drink with a stacked ingredient list and lots of claims of health benefits.
+Celsius is a popular energy drink with a long list of ingredients and some bold health claims.
 Celsius claims to give you energy, accelerate your metabolism and burn body fat right on the can.

 Among the ingredients are green tea extract, guarana seed extract, caffeine, taurine, glucuronolactone, ginger extract, and green tea leaf extract.